 Today Jason is a successful business owner, husband, and father—and most importantly, the kind of hero our culture needs: bruised, broken, and ultimately restored by God’s grace.
 Now Jason divides his time between his emergency medical training business and writing inspiring, Christ-centered messages to his over 500,000 Facebook followers at Jesus.
 He is all we need.

-Jason’s first book, The Rescuer: A Hero’s Story of Danger, Darkness and Redemption, written with D.R.
+Jason’s first book, The Rescuer: A Firefighter’s Story of Courage, Darkness, and the Relentless Love That Saved Him, written with D.R.
 Jacobsen, is currently being contracted with Thomas Nelson Publishers, with a slated release date of Summer ‘2020.

 Jason is passionate about helping those who feel hopeless see that they have choices.
 He loves to walk alongside—either in person or online—those who are hurting to give them the encouragement and hope they deserve.
 He loves his wife of sixteen years, Kristie, his four two-legged children, his three four-legged children, and appreciates God’s gifts of donuts, surfing, and Maui.